andis-spr/fzf-bookmarks/README.md

 ## Features

-- Launch quickly.
+- Find and select multiple bookmarks for opening in the web browser.

-- Find and select multiple bookmarks for opening them in a web browser.
+- Manage bookmarks list via your favorite text editor & version control.

-- Manage bookmarks collection via your favorite text editor and version control.
+- Portable and launches quickly.

-- Portable and runs from macOS / *BSD, Linux etc. and Windows command-line interfaces.
+- Runs from macOS, *BSD, Linux, HaikuOS etc. & Windows command-line interfaces.

 ## Incentive

-I imagined having a fast, portable, searchable, platform-agnostic, no-bells-and-whistles bookmarks management UI, as I began to dislike the everchanging, clunky GUIs and completely non-flexible storage formats of the popular web browsers.
+I imagined having a fast, portable, searchable, platform-agnostic, no-bells-and-whistles bookmarks management UI, as I really began to dislike the everchanging, clunky GUIs and completely non-flexible storage formats of the popular web-browsers.
 What's more simple than a text file really...

 So, on the shoulders of `fzf`, `lua` and `some *nix text utilities`, the `fzf-bookmarks` became a thing.

 ## The format

-Each bookmark is represented in `bookmarks.txt` as a single line, like this:
+Each bookmark is represented a single line in `bookmarks.txt`,  like this:
 ```
 #  50 Watts  ~  http://50watts.com/  ~  Illustration and book art with a literary bent.
 Focus on international illustrated books and Surrealism.  ~  visual arts, inspiration, illustration, archive
 #  PHP: The Right Way  ~  https://phptherightway.com/  ~  An easy-to-read, quick reference for PHP best practices, accepted coding standards, and links to authoritative PHP tutorials around the Web  ~  php, web, development, help, guide